 Known as Big Sky Country, Montana is synonymous with the American West.
 Its mountains, plains, and abundant wildlife make it attractive to outdoor enthusiasts.
 But if you’re looking for something a bit more musically inclined, there’s plenty to explore in Montana too.

-But Montana has also birthed a number of famous musicians and singers.
-Our list of famous musicians from Montana explores ten of these artists.
+Montana has birthed a number of well-known figures in the music industry.
+Whether you’re a fan of country-western or rock, Montana is home to a wide variety of artists and bands.
+Our list of famous musicians from Montana explores 12 of these artists.
+Let’s start!

 1. Jeff Ament (Pearl Jam)